oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.3.5 Pointers
 Applications may need to model both individual types and collections of types, similar to the way filesystems have files and directories.
-The "dir" option ([Table 3-5](#table-3-5-field-options)) marks a field as a collection of types rather than a single type.
+The "dir" option ([Table 3-5](#table-3-5-field-options)) marks a field as a collection of types.
 The dir option has no effect on the structure or serialization of information;
 its sole purpose is to support pathname generation using the Pointer extension.

-"Walking" a filesystem subtree generates a list of all files in and under the current directory.
+A recursive filesystem listing contains pathnames of all files in and under the current directory.
 The Pointer extension ([Table 3-2](#table-3-2-type-options)) generates a list of all type definitions in and under the specified type.
 Simplifying replaces the Pointer extension with an Enumerated type containing a [JSON Pointer](#rfc6901) pathname for each type.
-If no fields in the specified type are marked with the "dir" option, the Pointer extension is similar to a [Derived Enumeration](#333-derived-enumerations), except that in a Pointer list ID values are sequential.
+If no fields in the specified type are marked with the "dir" option, the Pointer extension has the same fields as the [Derived Enumeration](#333-derived-enumerations) extension except that IDs are sequential rather than copied from the referenced type.

 Example: